-- 1.1 Developments within the real estate agency industry move at such a pace that no professionals should be content to rest on the knowledge and skills gained through their education, training and experience in the past.
-As the economy undergoes disruption brought about by technology, not only must salespersons keep abreast of the latest knowledge and skills, they must also be equipped to handle the increasingly disruptive business environment.
-The public expects no less from the real estate professionals whom they engage to be knowledgeable and to provide timely, accurate, comprehensive and reliable advice.
-The Council for Estate Agencies (CEA), shares these expectations. - 1.2 The objective of the mandatory Continuing Professional Development (CPD) framework is to ensure that real estate Key Executive Officers (KEOs) and salespersons have the skillsets and critical competencies to carry out their duties effectively.
-It is integral in ensuring that KEOs and salespersons continue to keep their knowledge and skills current with industry and regulatory developments.
-The mandatory CPD framework remains a key component of CEA's regulatory framework to achieve a higher professional standards of the real estate agency industry and aims to equip KEOs and salespersons with the ability to evolve with the changing industry landscape and enhances the professionalism of the industry. - 1.3 From 1 October 2019 onwards, every KEO, practising director/partner and salesperson is required to undertake a minimum of six credits per annual CPD cycle, of which four of these credits must be from courses related to professional competencies and two credits must be from courses related to generic competencies.
-Satisfying the required minimum of six credits per annual CPD cycle is a renewal licensing/registration condition stipulated in the Estate Agents (Licensing and Registration) Regulations 2010.
-Failure to comply will affect the registration status of KEO, practising director/partner and salesperson and may lead to their removal from the Public Register.
+- 1.1 The fast pace of developments in the real estate agency industry mean that professionals cannot rely on the knowledge and skills gained through their education, training and experience in the past.
+As the economy undergoes transformation brought about by technology and other gamechangers, salespersons must not only keep abreast of the latest knowledge and skills, they must also be equipped to handle rapid changes in the business environment.
+The public expect that the real estate professionals whom they engage to be knowledgeable and to provide timely, accurate, comprehensive and reliable advice.
+The Council for Estate Agencies (CEA) shares these expectations. - 1.2 The objective of the mandatory Continuing Professional Development (CPD) training and framework is to ensure that real estate Key Executive Officers (KEOs) and salespersons have the skillsets and critical competencies to carry out their duties effectively.
+This means ensuring that KEOs and salespersons continue to keep their knowledge and skills current with industry and regulatory/policy developments.
+The mandatory CPD framework is a key component of CEA's regulatory framework to achieve higher professional standards in the real estate agency industry and aims to equip KEOs and salespersons with the ability to evolve with the changing industry landscape and enhances their professionalism. - 1.3 Every KEO, practising director/partner and salesperson is required to undertake a minimum of six credits per annual CPD cycle, of which four of these credits must be from courses related to professional competencies and two credits must be from courses related to generic competencies.
+Satisfying the required minimum of six credits per annual CPD cycle is a renewal licensing/registration condition stipulated in the Estate Agents (Estate Agency Work) Regulations 2010.
+Failure to comply will affect the registration status of KEO, practising director/partner and salesperson and may lead to their removal from the Public Register. - 1.4 As part of the Jobs & Skills pillar and the Resilience pillar of the Real Estate Industry Transformation Map 2025, CEA collaborated with the real estate agency industry stakeholders and academics on a joint study, Project ADEPT (which stands for Advancing and Enhancing Professionalism and Training), in August 2021 to review and enhance the entire Continuing Professional Development (CPD) ecosystem.
+The aim is to have a CPD ecosystem to support salespersons. - 1.5 CEA has accepted and will implement all eight recommended measures put up by the Project ADEPT workgroup from October 2025.
+To allow time for CPD course providers to develop courses that comply with the enhanced accreditation criteria, CEA will start accepting course applications that meet the enhanced accreditation criteria from 16 Sep 2024 onwards.

-2. Eligibility Criteria to be a course provider for Professional Competencies?
+2. Eligibility criteria for course providers of Professional Competencies courses (Updated on 16 Sep 2024)

-- 2.1 Eligible CPD course providers for the real estate agency industry include the following: - (i) Government Agencies - (ii) Local Tertiary Institutions - (iii) National Continuing Education & Training (CET) Centres - (iv) Real Estate and Related Industry Associations - (v) CEA Approved Course Providers (ACPs)1 - (vi) Estate Agents - 2.2 Estate agents that conduct in-house training should exercise due diligence and carry out stringent checks to allow only salespersons under their organisation to attend the courses approved as courses for Professional Competencies.
-Estate agents should properly manage attendance of in-house CPD courses and ensure that only salespersons under their organisation are allowed to: i) sign up for in-house CPD courses; and ii) register their attendance on the day of the CPD course.

-1 ACPs are course providers approved by CEA to conduct the preparatory course for Real Estate Salespersons (RES) and Real Estate Agency (REA) examinations.
-More information on the list of CEA ACPs can be found on CEA website.
+2.1 Eligible CPD course providers for the real estate agency industry include the following:

+- (i) Government Agencies

+- (ii) Local Tertiary Institutions

+- (iii) National Continuing Education & Training (CET) Centres

+- (iv) Real Estate and Related Industry Associations, and their Training Providers

+- (v) CEA Approved Course Providers (ACPs)

+- (vi) Estate Agents

+- (vii) SkillsFuture Singapore (SSG) Training Providers